zioposty/zioposty/README.md

 </p>
 <samp>

-👋 Hi, I'm Luca Postiglione, a software developer and a never-ending student.
+👋 Hi, I'm Luca Postiglione, a software developer, researcher and a never-ending student.

 📫 How to reach me:
 - Personal e-mail:        <lucapostiglione10@gmail.com>
 - Institutional e-mail:   <l.postiglione@unisa.it>

 🔭 I’m currently working on [Rust-AB](https://github.com/rust-ab), a discrete events simulation engine for developing Agent-Based Model simulation exploiting the Rust language to provide efficiency, reliability, and ease of use.
-I'm a core member, improving engine perfomance and developing new features such as model-exploration using genetic algorithms and bayesian optimization.
+I'm a core member, improving engine perfomance and developing new features such as model-exploration using genetic algorithms and bayesian optimization based on metaprogramming.

 📖 I have a master's degree in Computer Science, with a focus on Cloud, Distributed and Parallel Computing.
+I graduated at [UNISA](https://www.unisa.it), where actually I'm working as research fellow.
 </samp>

 <!--